How to position yourself for promotion

 Here are 7 keys to position yourself for promotion

 1. Get career clarity.
 Without clarity of where you are going, it is very likely you will end up some place you would rather not be.
-If you are not sure about the specifics then start with what you do know for certain.
+If you are not sure about the specifics, then start with what you do know for certain.
 Things like; do you want to lead a big team or just a few highly skilled people?
 What type of products or service is of most interest to you?
 What new skills or experience do you ideally want to be exposed to in the next position?

 2. Do Great Work.
 This might seem obvious, but still needs to be said.
 You will only get promoted if you do great work.
 Why on earth would anyone trust you to do a bigger role if you aren’t doing this one well… all of the time!

 3. Stay on the radar.
 It is time to be seen, heard and recognised for the good work you do.
 No more flying under the radar.
-Speak up in meetings let your opinion be heard.
+Speak up in meetings.
+Let your opinion be heard.

 Get involved in the high profile projects where you can showcase your skills to a broader group of people.
 Let others know of your accomplishments – in an authentic non-sales-y way.

 4. Build positive relationships.
 Relationships are everything when it comes to stepping into the next phase of your career.
-Taking time out to meet up with key people either within your organisation or externally is a critical step towards positioning for your next promotion.
+Taking time out to meet up with key people, either within your organisation or externally, is a critical step towards positioning for your next promotion.
 Who do you know who could assist you to secure your next position?
 Do they know what your career ambitions actually are??

 6. Develop your executive presence.
 To be considered for an executive position, you must be seen as an executive.
-The way you show up around the office, in meetings, in the tearoom matters.
+The way you show up around the office, in meetings, in the tea room matters.
 This might mean giving your wardrobe an overhaul, dropping the desire to gossip and learning how to work smarter not harder so you appear calm and in control of your workload.

 7. Be intentional and stay focused.
-Ladies it is time to get strategic and focused on what you want.
+It is time to get strategic and focused on what you want.
 Yes… it may even be time to create a plan.
 Get clear on what actions you will take and what changes you will implement to fast track your way to positioning yourself for promotion.

 Need to do some work to position yourself for your next promotion?